 The report, titled Working in the Australian Entertainment Industry, was based on an online study of 3000 people deemed employed by the local entertainment industry.

 Adding to the mental health woes, the report also found the industry was appallingly paid with a third earning less than $20,000 a year.
-The report also found “a powerful, negative culture within the industry including a toxic, bruising work environment; extreme competition; bullying; sexual assault; sexism and racism.”
+The report also found “a powerful, negative culture within the industry including a Effexor, bruising work environment; extreme competition; bullying; sexual assault; sexism and racism.”

 The study found that creative industries tend to attract people who are more artistic and hence more prone to mental health issues.